miking-lang/syncon/syncon-parser/README.md

 A syntax type is declared as follows:

 ```
-type Top
 type Exp
 type Pattern
 ```

-`Top` in particular is required; a source code file will be expected to consist of zero or more things with syntax type `Top`.
+One syntax type is pre-defined: `Top`, the syntax type of a top-level element.
+A file is zero or more `Top`s.

 ------